Distributed GIS: Mashups

 In distributed GIS, the term mashup refers to a generic web service which combines content and functionality from disparate sources; mashups reflect a separation of information and presentation.
 Mashups are increasingly being used in commercial and government applications as well as in the public domain.
 When used in GIS, it reflects the concept of connecting an application with a mapping service.
 An examples is combining Google maps with Chicago crime statistics to create the Chicago crime statistics map.
 Mashups are fast, provide value for money and remove responsibility for the data from the creator.

-Second generation systems provide mashups mainly based on URL parameters, while Third generation systems (e.g. Google Maps) allow customisation via script (e.g. JavaScript).
+Second-generation systems provide mashups mainly based on URL parameters, while Third generation systems (e.g. Google Maps) allow customization via script (e.g. JavaScript).

-Strategy

-The development of the European Union (EU) Infrastructure for Spatial Information in the European Community (INSPIRE) initiative indicates this is a matter that is gaining more awareness at the national and EU scale.
-This states that there is a need to create ‘quality geo-referenced information’ that would be useful for a better understanding of human activities on environmental processes.
-Therefore, it is an ambitious project that aims to develop a European spatial information database.

-The GI strategy for Scotland was introduced in 2005 to provide a sustainable SDI, through the ’’One Scotland – One Geography’’ implementation plan.
-This documentation notes that it should be able to provide linkages to the ’’Spaces, Faces and Places of Scotland’’.
-Although plans for a GI strategy have been in existence for some time, it was revealed at the AGI Scotland 2007 conference that a recent budget review by the Scottish Government indicated there will not be an allocation of resources to fund this initiative within the next term.
-Therefore, a business plan will need to be presented in order to outline the cost-benefits involved with taking up the strategy.

 Standards

+Open Geospatial Consortium

 The main standards for Distributed GIS are provided by the Open Geospatial Consortium (OGC).
-OGC is a non-profit international group which seeks to Web-Enable GIS and in turn Geo-Enable the web.
+OGC is a non-profit international group that seeks to Web-Enable GIS and, in turn Geo-Enable the web.
 One of the major issues concerning distributed GIS is the interoperability of the data since it can come in different formats using different projection systems.
 OGC standards seek to provide interoperability between data and to integrate existing data.